Golla-UdayKiran/c-practice/README.md

 <p>&#183; C++ was developed as an extension of C, and both languages have almost the same syntax

 &#183; The main difference between C and C++ is that C++ support classes and objects, while C does not</p>

+<h2>Get Started With C</h2>

+<p>To start using C, you need two things:

+&#183; A text editor, like Notepad, to write C code

+&#183; A compiler, like GCC, to translate the C code into a language that the computer will understand

+There are many text editors and compilers to choose from.
+In this tutorial, we will use an IDE (see below).</p>